 We're losing our top talent.
 As Baby Boomers begin their retirement at an alarming rate the younger generations haven't replaced them fast enough.
 The economic and innovative engine that Richard Florida calls the "creative class" is shrinking and migrating to new spawning grounds.
 Today leaders need to find ways to develop the talent they have while making senior employees mentors to the new and the young.

 There is, however, good news.
 Venetians didn't know they were shaping what later would be called The Renaissance, and I believe the changes in society and leadership are no less dramatic.
 The common challenge and opportunity is engagement.
 The benefits of a fully engaged leader and his or her team go far beyond the known list of productivity, service and efficiency, and reduced absenteeism, turn-over and healthcare costs.
 These people help shape their company, and their industry.
 To reach these ideals a leader needs to start with leading themselves: Know your life stories and how they've shaped you; know when to say no and develop your leadership brand by identifying what you really believe in.
 As author Simon Sineck says, "People will follow you not for what you do but for why you do it" Engagement is the key to solving many leadership challenges, and it starts by engaging yourself in a journey of self awareness.

-Dean Newlund is President of Mission Facilitators International, Inc. He can be reached at www.missionfacilitators.com
+Dean Newlund is CEO of Mission Facilitators International, a boutique executive development firm.
+He can be reached at 623.444.2164 or www.missionfacilitators.com